sarahpagan/558-project3/College_Graduate.md

 ```

 Next, we filter the data for the education level: College Graduate.
-Here’s the final data frame.
+Here’s the final data frame:

 ``` r
 edu_data <- filter(diabetes, Education == params$edu_level)